dr-matt-smith/php-symfony3-book/00_content/part01/chapter01.md

 ### Webserver
 If you are running a webserver (or combined web and database server like XAMPP or Laragon), then point your web server root to the `/web` folder - this is where public files go in Symfony projects.

-### Problem Solving
+## It isn't working!
+(Problem Solving)

-If you have trouble with running Symfony, take a look at Appendix \cite{appendix_problem_solving}, which lists some common issues and how to solve them.
+If you have trouble with running Symfony, take a look at Appendix \ref{appendix_problem_solving}, which lists some common issues and how to solve them.